-- offering course release in both the quarter the baby is due (bearing in mind that older women tend to have high-risk pregnancies) and the following quarter (at the UW, leave paid by the state is not available in the summer).
-Paid leave is available to women as disability leave associated with childbirth and recovery.
-Unpaid leave is available to men and women for the purpose of care of newly born or adopted children. - creating funding resources which could be used to support salary, cost-share post-docs, etc. - encouraging all faculty to be supportive (such as allowing infants to be brought to meetings and scheduling meetings not too early or late in the day to arrange for daycare drop-off and pickup) - providing extra student teaching support for the first quarter the faculty teaches after returning from family leave - working closely with the faculty member to determine course and committee assignments that may be more manageable during the quarter of her/his return.
+- offering course release in both the quarter the baby is due (bearing in mind that older women tend to have high-risk pregnancies) and the following quarter/semester, if possible.
+At some institutions, paid leave is available to women as disability leave associated with childbirth and recovery and unpaid leave is available to men and women for the purpose of care of newly born or adopted children.
+More information about your institution's policy's can be found at the human resources office. - creating funding resources which could be used to support salary, cost-share post-docs, etc. - encouraging all faculty to be supportive (such as allowing infants to be brought to meetings and scheduling meetings not too early or late in the day to arrange for daycare drop-off and pickup) - providing extra student teaching support for the first quarter the faculty teaches after returning from family leave - working closely with the faculty member to determine course and committee assignments that may be more manageable during the quarter of her/his return.